robeady/fm-explorer/readme.md

 ## Run

-Copy FMScoutFramework.dll to the build output directory (e.g. bin/debug) then run the executable.
+First copy FMScoutFramework.dll to the relevant build output directory (e.g. bin/debug)

+fmdump: just run the executable and it will produce some CSV files in the current directory.

+fmedit: the editor will load the game state on startup.
+Enter the UID of a player into the field at the top, and a bunch of properties will be shown.
+You can edit player attributes and positions under the Attributes property and then press Save Attributes to save your changes.
+Changes to other fields cannot be saved right now.

 Logs from the fm scout library go to log.txt in the working directory, logs from my script go to stdout.